-All active expatriate managers in Croatia (841) were contacted first by phone and, upon agreement to participate in the study, a questionnaire was sent via e-mail.
-A total of 108 responses were collected, and 103 were fully completed and able to be used.
-The sample size and response rate is consistent with previous studies done in the same field (Carbonell and Rodriguez, 2006; Yang et al., 2008; Chevallier et al., 2016).
+All active expatriate managers in Croaita (841) were contacted firstly by phone and, upon agreement to participate in the study, a questionnaire was sent via email.
+The total of 108 responses were collected, and 103 were fully completed and able to be used.
+The sample size and response rate is consistent with previous studies done in the same field (Carbonell & Rodriguez, 2006; Yang et al, 2008; Chevallier et al, 2016).

-4.2 Measurement of variables
+4.2.
+Measurement of Variables